Sygil-Dev/whoosh-reloaded/docs/source/api/query.rst

 .. automodule:: whoosh_reloaded.query

-See also :mod:`whoosh-reloaded.qparser` which contains code for parsing user queries into query objects.
+See also :mod:` whoosh_reloaded.qparser` which contains code for parsing user queries into query objects.

 Base classes